s3-jpeters/Final-Repository-/README.md

 ```
 mkdir ~/lab03-$MYGIT/STT3B
 ```
-Check you are in the write directory
+Check you are in the right directory

 ## Download the query protein